-Introduction to theories of management psychology and organizational behavior and their application in the workplace, including individual and group behaviors, organizational structure, the role of ethics in the workplace, change management, conflict resolution, and organizational dynamics.
+In this course, students will learn about theories of management psychology and organizational behavior and their application in local, regional, and multinational workplaces.
+Course topics of exploration include individual and group behaviors, organizational structure, the role of ethics in the workplace, change management, conflict resolution, and organizational dynamics.